h2r/java_rosbridge/README.md

 ## Using the code

-Here we will provide a brief description of the library code, but you should consult the Java doc for more detailed information.
+Here we will provide a description of the library code, but you should consult the Java doc for more detailed information.

 ### Websockets test code